nrwl/nx/docs/shared/monorepo-ci-gitlab.md

     - npx nx affected --base=$NX_BASE --head=$NX_HEAD --target=build --parallel=3
 ```

-The `build` and `test` jobs implement the CI workflow using `.distributed` as template to keep CI configuration file more readable.
+The `build` and `test` jobs implement the CI workflow using `.distributed` as a template to keep the CI configuration file more readable.

 {% nx-cloud-section %}

 ## Distributed CI with Nx Cloud

-In order to use distributed task execution, we need to start agents and set the `NX_CLOUD_DISTRIBUTED_EXECUTION` flag to `true`.
+To use distributed task execution, we need to start agents and set the `NX_CLOUD_DISTRIBUTED_EXECUTION` flag to `true`.

 Read more about the [Distributed CI setup with Nx Cloud](/recipes/ci/ci-setup#distributed-ci-with-nx-cloud).